Giridharan002/Giridharan002/README.md

 - 🔧 Web developer with a love for building and creating
 - 🚀 Currently learning Nextjs
-- :zap: ask me about React , Typescript💙
+- :zap: ask me about React , Javascript💛
 - :telescope: In my spare time, I enjoy taking on new projects or spending time with friends and family

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/giri-dharan-667163260/)